The guide to ASC 606 revenue recognition for SaaS

 Now, when your accountants talk about the comparability of revenue recognition, you can rest assured they can reach a point where they can compare apples to apples because non-profit, private, and public companies all follow the same principles for revenue recognition.

-How does Recurly help businesses comply with ASC 606?
+How does Recurly handle revenue recognition compliance under ASC 606?

-More flexibility and personalization create the need for revenue recognition automation.
-Subscription companies with complex revenue streams, such as different pricing tiers, billing frequencies, or contract terms, with high transaction volumes, or planning to scale, really benefit from automated revenue recognition systems.
+More flexibility and personalization create the need for an automated revenue recognition platform.
+Subscription companies with complex revenue streams, such as different pricing tiers, billing frequencies, or contractual obligations, with high transaction volumes, or planning to scale, really benefit from automated revenue recognition systems.

 Automated revenue recognition helps streamline operations, reduce errors, and ensure accurate financial reporting.
 And Recurly makes this a reality for our customers.